California bans masks meant to hide law enforcement officers' identities

 ICE declined to comment when contacted by NPR.
 In general, ICE officials have said their agents wear masks to prevent from being identified in videos or photos posted online, sometimes resulting in threats to them or their families.

+Newsom also signed several other bills including one that would require law enforcement to clearly display their name or badge number while on duty; another requiring schools to notify parents and staff when immigration enforcement is on site; and two others prohibiting schools and health care facilities from allowing ICE agents on their grounds without valid warrants.

-Aldana noted that the legal impact of the bill on federal law enforcement could be weakened because it does not apply to California state-level law enforcement.
+Aldana noted that the legal impact of the mask law on federal law enforcement could be weakened because it does not apply to California state-level law enforcement.

 But it does apply to police and sheriffs offices and other local agencies, who routinely operate unmasked.
 By July 2026, their agencies have to issue mask policies following the law.